Student and Class Visits are Welcome

 - (more to come)

 Visits by student groups outside the normal school year are also very welcome.
 We are frequently visited by summer camps, summer schools, and other summer programs.
-(Even organized groups of teachers visit us each summer!)
+(Even organized groups of teachers visit us most summers!)

 More about the facility itself is here.